The Impact Of Adverse Childhood Experiences-đź’ś

 High ACE scores are often predictors of other serious issues later in life.
 They connect to 5 out of the top 10 causes of death, including

 heart disease and diabetes.
-Toxic stress that stems from early life events can change brain development and lead to lasting problems in health and behavior.
+Toxic stress that stems from early life events like parental separation or divorce can change brain development.
+This may lead to lasting problems in health and behavior.

-While these numbers do demonstrate a widespread problem, some solutions such as trauma-informed care can help make a difference for affected individuals.
+While these numbers do demonstrate a widespread problem, trauma-informed care can help make a difference for affected individuals.

 Impact of ACEs on Childhood Development